Dependent Care Assistance Program (DCAP)

 How can the DCAP help me?

 Child and elder care can be one of the largest expenses for a family.
-The DCAP allows you to set aside pretax money from your paycheck to help pay for qualifying child care or elder care expenses while you (and your spouse or state-registered domestic partner) work, look for work, or attend school full time.
+The DCAP allows you to set aside pretax money from your paycheck on a pretax basis to help pay for eligible expenses while you (and your spouse or state-registered domestic partner) work, look for work, or attend school full time.
 The care must be provided during the hours the parents work, look for work, or attend school.
+Eligible expenses include day care, babysitting, day care, preschool, and registration fees.
+Listen to the Fund Your Future DRS podcast episode: Save on healthcare costs with FSA and DCAP to learn more about DCAP.

 A qualifying dependent must be either: